-Use both qualitative and quantitative data to test your creative development – surveys, focus groups and interviews will help understand which brand names resonate, which don’t, and why.
+Use both qualitative and quantitative data to test your creative development – surveys, focus groups, and interviews will help understand which brand names resonate, which don’t, and why.
 Use analytics tools to help you to unlock insights and prioritise the key drivers that matter to your audience.

-Once you’ve analysed your names, you can see which ones resonate with your audience the most.
+Once you’ve analysed your potential brand names, you can see which ones resonate with your audience the most.
 Use this feedback to act on and improve them if necessary.
 That might be word length, tone, or perhaps how they translate in different languages and cultures.
 Or they might not resonate with customers, in which case you need to assess why.

 And finally – trademark your brand so present and future competitors cannot use it.

-- Measure essential brand KPIS e.g. brand awareness and consideration
+- Measure essential brand KPIs, e.g. brand awareness and consideration

 - Understand how distinct your brand is from competitors